buistvn/portfolio/README.md

 ### `npm run deploy`

-Deploy the site after committing and pushing
+Updates and deploys the site to [here](https://buistvn.github.io/portfolio/) with GitHub Pages.